benedekfazekas/mranderson/README.md

 - [iced-nrepl](https://github.com/liquidz/iced-nrepl)
 - [conjure](https://github.com/Olical/conjure) via [conjure-deps](https://github.com/Olical/conjure-deps) -- uses MrAnderson directly, not as a `leiningen` plugin

-### Libraries that work with MrAnderson

-Here is a list of libraries (with specific versions) that MrAnderson can inline.

-TODO

-### Libraries that MrAnderson chokes on (and why)

-Here is a list of libraries that MrAnderson has problems with.
-This does not mean those libraries do anything wrong it is more likely MrAnderson does not understand something they are doing.
-Hopefully it will some day.

-TODO

 ## Related project

 A really nice wrapper of mranderson can be found [here](https://github.com/xsc/lein-isolate).

-## Future plans (maybe create issues rather)

-TODO

 ## Credits